AqwamCreates/ChaWatcher/docs/ExampleCodes/AnomalyDetection_DistributedComputing.md

 local ChaWatcher = require(ServerScriptService.ChaWatcher)

-local AnomalyDetector = ChaWatcher.DistributedComputing.AnomalyDetector.new()  -- Setting to defaults.
+local AnomalyDetector = ChaWatcher.DistributedComputing.AnomalyDetector.new() -- Setting to default.

 -- maxPlayersTiWatchPerPlayers: The maximum number of players that each player needs to watch.
 -- normalThreshold: If the predicted value is less than the normal threshold, then the player is considered not nornal.